-Now find keywords related to your topics.
 You want to get a good idea of the number of searches those topics generally get.
 And to do that you can use free keywords research tools like keywordtool which allows you to find keywords related to any topic and narrows down search results according to traffic on various platforms.
-You can also use wordtracker which gives you detailed information on the analytics of each keyword.
-Or searchvolume which helps you identify the popularity of keywords you might already be using.

 How To Best Incorporate Keywords And Create Evergreen Content?

 There are a variety of strategies you can use to create strong evergreen content.
 These include:

 - Lists : These allow readers to quickly skim through and get the content they want.
 Top 10 lists comparing products or sharing tips are always a good way to keep readers engaged.

 - Tips : Most people surfing the internet are looking for tips and advice.
 Topics like tips for giving an interview or losing weight have universal appeal and are practically timeless, which makes them ideal evergreen content.

 - How-to guides for beginners : Platforms like Youtube have shown us exactly how popular how-to guides are.
 These days when all information is available online having a good how-to guide available on your platform drives readers to your blog in droves.
 And with the right topic, these can become the most viewed articles on your blog.

 - Product Reviews : If your goal is to sell products then product reviews are the way to go.
 When your readers think your reviews are biased you lose credibility and clients.
 A good approach is to provide an unbiased comparison and analysis of similar products from different brands.

 What Is The Right Time To Use Evergreen Content?